GoITeensLviv/week6-offline-home-Severemo/README.md

-Test file just to see if everything is working
+Test file just to see if everything